Pb22j/SDAIA-CV-YOLO/README.md

 ---

 ## 📌 Project Overview
-This end-to-end computer vision project provides a real-world solution for highway traffic monitoring.
+This computer vision project provides a real-world solution for highway traffic monitoring.
 It utilizes state-of-the-art YOLO models to detect, track, segment, count, and estimate the speed of vehicles (Cars, Buses, Trucks) on a highway video stream.

 The project demonstrates a complete AI pipeline from custom dataset training and model evaluation to real-world video analytics and optimized deployment exporting.

 ---

-## ✨ Key Features & Deliverables (Capstone Rubric)
+## ✨ Key Features

 1. **Core Vision Tasks (Instance Segmentation)**
    - Utilizes `yolov8n-seg.pt` to perform precise instance segmentation on vehicles, capturing exact vehicle masks rather than standard bounding boxes.